ivan-ristovic/the-godfather/Documentation/Parts/Currency.md

 ### bank register
 <details><summary markdown='span'>Expand for additional information</summary><p>

-*Create an account for you in WM bank.*
+*Open an account in WM bank for this guild.*

 **Aliases:**
 `r, signup, activate`